murar8/biblion-api/README.md

 ## Deployment

-Deployment is handled automatically using a CI pipeline every time the code is pushed.
+### Merging the code

 Direct push to the `main` branch is not allowed, any updates to the production environment require a pull request to be opened.

 When a PR for the `main` branch is opened or updated the following checks will run: